obojdi/addic7ed-interface/README.md

 1. add shows hierarchy
 1. choose some css ui framework
 1. use this project as a base to learn react/vue OR improve angular skills
+1. turn seasons select into radio buttons
+1. add support for login, language select, HI and stats

 ### Notes